Table of Contents

-Clicking on links to third party websites, content or applications may allow those third parties to collect or share data about you.
-We do not control those third-party websites or content and are not responsible for their privacy statements or the way in which they collect or use your data.
+Clicking on links to third party websites, content, applications, or integrations may allow those third parties to collect or share data about you.
+We do not control those third-party websites or content and are not responsible for their privacy policies or the way in which they collect or use your data.
 Our customers have the ability to integrate a YouTube API into our Session product.
 Further information about how Google processes personal data via this API as well as your privacy rights is available here.

-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:
+We may collect and process different kinds of personal data about you which we have grouped together as follows:

 We do not knowingly collect or process personal data from children, and no part of our Services is directed to them.
-A “child” is a person (a) under 13 years old (for residents outside of the EEA, except for the Republic of Korea); (b) under 16 years old or such age needed to consent to the processing of personal data in their country of residence (for residents of the EEA); or (c) under 14 years old (for residents of the Republic of Korea).
+A “child” is a person (a) under 13 years old (for residents outside of the EEA/UK, except for the Republic of Korea); (b) under 16 years old or such age needed to consent to the processing of personal data in their country of residence (for residents of the EEA/UK); or (c) under 14 years old (for residents of the Republic of Korea).
 If you are a parent or guardian and you learn that your child has provided us with personal data, please contact us.
-If we become aware that we have collected personal data from a child without verification of parental consent, we take steps to remove that information from our systems.
+If we become aware that we have collected personal data from a child without verification of parental consent, we take steps to remove that data from our systems.

 We use different methods to collect data from and about you including through:

 - Direct interactions.
 You may give us your Identity Data, Contact Data and other information by filling in forms or by corresponding with us by email or otherwise.
 This includes personal data you provide when you: (a) create an account with us; (b) access the Services; (c) subscribe (or are subscribed) to the Services; (d) interact in an event; (e) request marketing to be sent to you; (f) enter a promotion or survey; or (g) give us feedback or contact us.